yithemes/yith-woocommerce-wishlist/README.txt

 = Wishlist page returns a 404 error? =
 Try to regenerate permalinks from Settings -> Permalinks by simply saving them again.

-= Did icons of your theme disappear after update to Wishlist 2.0.x? = It might be a compatibility problem with the old version of font-awesome, which has been solved with version 2.0.2 of the plugin.
-Be sure that you are using a plugin version that is greater or equal to 2.0.2.
-If, after update, you cannot see icons in your theme yet, save again options of YITH WooCommerce Wishlist plugin (that you can find in YIT Plugin -> Wishlist).

 = Have you encountered anomalies after plugin update, that did not exist in the previous version? = This might depend on the fact that your theme overrides plugin templates.
-Check if the developer of your theme has released a compatibility update with version 2.0 or later of YITH WooCommerce Wishlist.
+Check if the developer of your theme has released a compatibility update with version 3.0 or later of YITH WooCommerce Wishlist.
 As an alternative you can try the plugin in WordPress default theme to leave out any possible influences by the theme.

 = I am currently using Wishlist plugin with Catalog Mode enabled in my site.
 Prices for products should disappear, yet they still appear in the wishlist page.
 Can I remove them? =
 Yes, of course you can.
 To avoid Wishlist page to show product prices, you can hide price column from wishlist table.
 Go to YIT plugins -> wishlist -> settings and disable option "Show Unit price".

-= What are the main changes in plugin translation? = Recently YITH WooCommerce Wishlist has been selected to be included in the "translate.wordpress.org" translate programme.
-In order to import correctly the plugin strings in the new system, we had to change the text domain from 'yit' to 'yith-woocommerce-wishlist'.
-Once the plugin is imported into the translate.wordpress.org system, the translations of other languages will be downloadable directly from WordPress, without using any .po and .mo files.
-Moreover, users will be able to participate in a more direct way to plugin translations, suggesting texts in their languages in the dedicated tab on translate.wordpress.org.
-During this transition step, .po and .mo files will be used as usual, but in order to be recognized by WordPress, they must have a new nomenclature and be renamed as: yith-woocommerce-wishlist-&lt;WORDPRESS LOCALE&gt;.po yith-woocommerce-wishlist-&lt;WORDPRESS LOCALE&gt;.mo If your theme overrides plugin templates, it might happen that they are still using the old textdomain ('yit'), which is no longer used as reference for translation.
-If you are experiencing problems with translation of your YITH WooCommerce Wishlist and the theme you are using includes wishlist templates (such as add-to-wishlist.php, add-to-wishlist-button.php, wishlist-view,php), you could try to update them with the most recent version included in the plugin
-(never forget to make a copy of your project before you apply any change).
-If you want to keep customisations applied by the theme to wishlist templates (still using the old textdomain), then, you should ask theme developers to update custom templates and replace the old textdomain with the most recent one.

 == Screenshots ==

 1. The page with "Add to wishlist" button
 2. The wishlist page
+3. Show the ‘Add to Cart button in the Wishlist table
+4. Show the date when the product has been added to the wishlist (only for logged-in users)
+5. Share the wishlist on social channels (available also for guest users)
+6. Fully customizable appearance
+7. Responsive design
+8. Wishlist settings page (1/3)
-3. The Wishlist settings page
+9. Wishlist settings page (2/3)
-4. The Wishlist settings page
+10. Wishlist settings page (3/3)

 == Changelog ==

-= 3.0.0 - Released on xx xxxxxx xxxx =
+= 3.0.0 - Released on 09 December 2019 =

 * New: option to show Add to Wishlist button on loops
 * New: Add to Wishlist button style when placed over product image
 * New: Add to Wishlist button can now turn into Remove from Wishlist after addition
 * New: plugin will add variation to wishlist, if user selected one before pressing the button
 * New: option to load wishlist templates via Ajax
-* New: add to wishlist icon selection, and custom upload
+* New: select add to wishlist icon and/or upload  custom image
 * New: guest wishlists are now stored on db, within session id
 * New: unified experience for guests and logged in users
 * Tweak: improved admin panel, and settings UX